ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods to create futures

-By the general workflow, a future is created uncompleted and then, after executions some computations, the future is completed.
-However, for some cases (for example, for testing) it would be necessary to create an already completed future.
-The `CompletableFuture` class has methods to create uncompleted, completing, and already completed futures.
+By the general workflow, a future is created uncompleted in a _creating_ thread, is completed in a _completing_ thread, and gets its value in the _reading_ thread.
+However, in some cases, one on many of the threads can be the same.
+For that purpose, the `CompletableFuture` class has a set of methods to create futures in different states:

+*   methods to create uncompleted futures (when the creating thread, completing thread, and reading thread are different)
+*   methods to create completing futures  (when the same thread creates a future and completes it)
+*   methods to create already completed futures (when the same thread creates a future, completes it, and gets its result)

 Summary of the methods to create futures